 Making it easy to be green

 Not only have falling purchase and installation costs made solar more affordable, but current government incentives mean that renewable solar energy systems have never been more financially attractive than they are right now.
-Here’s all you need to know about how the government is helping you go green with solar.
+Here’s all you need to know about the financial incentives available to help you go green with solar.

 The Feed-in Tariff (FiT) was a government incentive which guaranteed owners of PV panels money for the excess energy they produced.
-The deadline for new applications ended on the 31 March 2019, however, those who installed panels with an MCS certificate dated on or before 31 March 2019 will still receive FiT payments with a 20-year guarantee and adjustments for inflation.
+The FiT was a scheme available to anyone who had installed up to 5MW of solar PV amongst other renewable energy sources.
+FiT support is available for 20 years.
+Please note that the government closed the FiT to new applicants on the 1st of April 2019.
+Those who installed panels with an MCS certificate dated on or before 31 March 2019 will still receive FiT payments with a 20-year guarantee and adjustments for inflation.

-Going forward, the government has proposed a Smart Export Guarantee (SEG) system.
-This would require energy suppliers to offer a payment to solar PV households, as well as small-scale renewable electricity generators, who export power to the grid.
-Large energy suppliers would then offer a price per kilowatt hour for the exported electricity.
+Going forward, the government has introduced the Smart Export Guarantee (SEG) system.
+The SEG requires medium-large energy suppliers to offer a payment to solar PV households who export power to the grid.
 Due to the exported energy requiring accurate metering, households must have Smart Meters installed to be eligible, hence, ‘Smart Export Guarantee’.

 Even on days when your system is not generating excess energy, you will be minimising the amount you need to purchase from the grid and your reliance on expensive energy bills.
-While this varies based on your system size and household energy usage habits, the below table illustrates the potential savings on bills based on current market energy costs.
+This varies based on your system size and household energy usage habits.
+The table taken from Energy Saving Trust data illustrates the potential savings on bills based on current market energy costs with SEG payments applied.

 |Home all day||Home in the mornings||Home in the afternoons||Out all day until 4pm||Out all day until 6pm|